eclipse/eclipse-collections/docs/guide.md

 ##### collect(Function): RichIterable

-For each element of the collection, the [**Function**](http://www.eclipse.org/collections/javadoc/8.0.0/org/eclipse/collections/api/block/function/Function.html) is evaluated with the current element as the argument; returns a new collection of the same size and the transformed type.
+For each element of the collection, the [**Function**](http://www.eclipse.org/collections/javadoc/8.0.0/org/eclipse/collections/api/block/function/Function.html) is evaluated with the current element as the argument; returns a new collection with the transformed type.

 ##### collectInt(IntFunction): IntIterable